DJSIer/GCASL2/README.md

 ## What is GCASL2?

-GCASL2 is CASL2 simulator written in Golang
+GCASL2 is CASL2 Assembly written in Golang